-As a self-proclaimed life-long learner, Michalec has a deep passion for international travel and learning from and within other cultures.
-She has also worked to expose students to different cultures, ideas, and ways of living and communicating.
+As a self-proclaimed lifelong learner, Michalec has a deep passion for international travel and learning from and within other cultures.
+She has worked to expose students to different cultures, ideas, and ways of living and communicating.
 In 2013, Michalec served as faculty-in-residence at Duquesne University’s Italian Campus in Rome, Italy.
 Among the highlights of that experience was sharing Pope Benedict XVI’s final General Audience with the intercultural communication students in Piazza San Pietro, as well as the white smoke and emergence of Pope Francis I at the conclusion of the papal conclave.
 In addition to the time spent embedded with students in Rome, Michalec accompanied students on several trips throughout Italy and to other places, notably Barcelona, Spain and Istanbul, Turkey.
-Since arriving at PSU-LV, Michalec has traveled with students as part of embedded short-term study abroad courses to The Netherlands and Greece.
-Recently, Michalec was named a Fulbright Specialist and expects to spend Summer 2020 working with Dr. Marjiana Grbesa, former visiting professor at PSU-LV, and colleagues at the University of Zagreb in Zagreb, Croatia.
+Since arriving at PSU-LV, Michalec has traveled with students as part of embedded, short-term study abroad courses to The Netherlands and Greece.
+Recently, Michalec was named a Fulbright Specialist and expects to spend a future semester working with Dr. Marjiana Grbesa, former visiting professor at PSU-LV, and colleagues at the University of Zagreb in Zagreb, Croatia.
 The Fulbright Specialist Program is a program of the U.S. Department of State with funding provided by the U.S. Government and administered by World Learning.
 The Fulbright Specialist Program sends U.S. faculty and professionals to serve as expert consultants on curriculum, faculty development, institutional planning, and related subjects at academic institutions abroad for a period of two-eight weeks.

 Michalec earned bachelor’s degrees in Communication and English literature from Bethany College and a master’s degree in Integrated Marketing Communications from WVU.